Popular Cabo Pulmo liveaboards Explore all liveaboards

 What To Expect On A Cabo Pulmo Liveaboard

 Cabo Pulmo liveaboards visit this protected marine park which hosts the oldest reef on the western coast of North America.
-Located on the South east coast of the Baja California Peninsula, this reef is around 20,000 years old, and after many years of extreme over fishing, the Mexican Government agreed for it to become a protected reef in 1995.
-In the years from 2000-2010 the biomass of the reef increased by 400 percent, making it one of the most successful marine parks in the world, to date.
-It currently hosts over 6000 species of all shapes, sizes and colours making it a true photographer's paradise.
+Located on the Southeast coast of the Baja California Peninsula, this reef is around 20,000 years old, and after many years of extreme overfishing, the Mexican Government agreed for it to become a protected reef in 1995.
+In the years from 2000-2010, the biomass of the reef increased by 400 percent, making it one of the most successful marine parks in the world, to date.
+It currently hosts over 6000 species of all shapes, sizes, and colors making it a true photographer's paradise.

 Cabo Pulmo Underwater

-The ancient but still thriving reef, and its massive coral heads, in Cabo Pulmo attracts all kinds of species.
-From smaller species such as schools of Angelfish, groupers, Mobula Rays and the famous Panamic Green Eel, to the larger species such as Whale sharks in Autumn time, Humpback whales, Orcas and sharks in Winter time.
+The ancient but still thriving reef and its massive coral heads, in Cabo Pulmo attracts all kinds of species.
+From smaller species such as schools of Angelfish, groupers, Mobula Rays, and the famous Panamic Green Eel, to the larger species such as Whale sharks in Autumn time, Humpback whales, Orcas and sharks in Winter.
 If you are lucky you could see the spectacular show that the hundreds of schooling Mobula Rays display when jumping out of the water flapping and twisting mid-air right next to your liveaboard dive boat.

 Dive Sites Of Cabo Pulmo

-El Bajo: A popular drift provides divers with a chance to swoop along the ridge of fingered reef, observing the schools of Groupers, Snappers and Sardines.
-On a good day you will see some turtles gracefully swim by and on a lucky day you will see some White Tip sharks come by aswell.
+El Bajo: A popular drift provides divers with a chance to swoop along the ridge of the fingered reef, observing the schools of Groupers, Snappers, and Sardines.
+On a good day, you will see some turtles gracefully swim by, and on a lucky day, you will see some White Tip sharks come by as well.

-El Islote: A wall dive where you have the chance to see schools of hundreds of Jacks, Rays, Eels and many more species which inhabit this wall.
-The wall itself is covered in its own jungle of corals, sea fans and surrounded by tiny reef fish.
-A great place to see spiny lobster hiding amongst the large boulders spread around the base of the site.
+El Islote: A wall dive where you have the chance to see schools of hundreds of Jacks, Rays, Eels, and many more species that inhabit this wall.
+The wall itself is covered in its own jungle of corals, sea fans, and surrounded by tiny reef fish.
+A great place to see spiny lobsters hiding amongst the large boulders spread around the base of the site.

 Nearby you will also find a large colony of Brown Californian sea lions who will provide divers and snorkelers with some serious fun.